Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  We take our remember and divide it by the number we previously divided by which was 5.
+  We take our remainder and divide it by the number we previously divided by which was 5.
 We go 5&divide;3.
 We end up with it dividing once, making A=1 with a remainder of 2.
 We can do this same process two more times before we have 0 remaining.

   <br /><br />